 and a Retinal Photograph?

 Retinal photography, or ‘Fundus Photography’, is offered by many optical practices – it uses a standard camera and a close-up lens to take a photograph of the back of the eye.
 It replicates the view of the eye that the optometrist has during your routine eye examination.
-While it does have advantages over a normal eye test, it cannot offer the detail of a 3D Eye Scan, which allows your optometrist to see far beyond what they can by a visual inspection and view details inside the retina itself.
+While it does have advantages over a normal eye test, it cannot offer the detail of a 3D Eye Scan, which allows your optometrist to see far beyond what they can see during a visual inspection and to view details inside the retina itself.
 As part of the scan, the OCT will also make and record measurements, including calculating the thickness of your corneas and the contours of your retina which would not be possible with a photograph.